The Mueller Modification Application was revised in September 2020, this document

 - Please keep all trees and bushes trimmed neatly to allow pedestrians to use the full sidewalks and keep them clear of obstructions.

-- Stepping stones or pervious walkways can be addedd without prior approval.
+- Stepping stones or pervious walkways can be added without prior approval.

 - Yard Home owners can make changes to the landscape strip between the sidewalk and the road.
 Any changes can be a maximum of 2 feet tall, cannot block sight lines near an intersection and cannot change the street trees.